amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

    <div style="text-align: center;">Table 1.
 Some of GGUF dtypes and their corresponding quant schemes</div>

-As long as we find the GGUF datatype that matches the quantization scheme of the quantized model in quark, exporting to GGUF model is feasible.
-Thankfully, Quark supports a whole bunch of quantization schemes which match majority of defined GGUF datatypes.
+As long as we find the GGUF data type that matches the quantization scheme of the quantized model in quark, exporting to GGUF model is feasible.
+Thankfully, Quark supports a whole bunch of quantization schemes which match majority of defined GGUF data types.

 Let's take *asymmetric int4 per-group* quantization with *group size 32* as an example, which is ``Q4_1`` in GGUF spec.
 Quantizer state for this